-On or before March 31st of each reporting year for the first three years of implementation, the Army will provide an annual report on the program comment to the ACHP for the preceding year.
+The Army FPO will provide an annual report to the ACHP for the previous reporting year regarding activities under this program comment.
 The annual report will identify any significant issues that may have arisen while implementing the program comment, how those were addressed, and how they may be avoided in the future.
-The annual report will also include an assessment of the overall effectiveness of the Program Comment in meeting its intent.
+The annual report will also include an assessment of the overall effectiveness of the Program Comment in meeting its intent, and a summary of professional assistance and compliance monitoring activities.
+Annual reporting will occur for five years beginning from the date of the ACHP Federal Register notice of issuance of this program comment.

-After its submission of the annual report and upon the ACHP's request, the Army will schedule a meeting with the ACHP and any other ACHP identified invitees to discuss implementation of the program comment.
+Following submission of an annual report, or upon the ACHP's request, the Army will schedule a meeting with the ACHP and any other ACHP identified invitees to discuss implementation of the program comment.
 The meeting provides an opportunity for attendees to provide their views on the overall effectiveness of the program comment in meeting its intent and purpose.
-Annual meetings may take place in-person, by phone, videoconference, or any combination of such methods.
+Annual meetings may take place in-person, by phone, virtually using electronic meeting platforms, or any combination of such means.